 Quite often, individuals who aim to consume a balanced diet are looking to maintain their current weight and to prioritize a healthy lifestyle.
 As stated earlier, a person must eat his or her allotted calories for maintenance, to keep their weight the same.

 According to experts, a balanced macronutrient split that the average person may benefit from is 45% carbohydrates, 25% protein and 30% fat.
-For example, a person who consumes a total of 2,500 calories per day will consume 281 grams of carbs, 156 grams of protein, and 83 grams of fat.

 Additionally, a balanced diet is not complete without consuming a sufficient amount of fiber from whole food sources.
 The minimum fiber intake for women is 25 grams daily, and for men, it’s 38 grams daily.